Climate of Dallas: Snow

 There are two to three days with hail per year, but snowfall is rare.
-Based on records from 1898 to 2019, the average snowfall is 2.6 inches per year.
+Based on records from 1898 to 2019, the average snowfall is 6.6 centimeters (2.6 inches) per year.
 It has snowed twice during Thanksgiving day NFL football games at Texas Stadium, in 1993 and 2007, which is comparatively early.
-The month with the highest snowfall is typically February, with an average of 0.6 inches falling.
+The month with the highest snowfall is typically February, with an average of 1.5 centimeters (0.6 inches) falling.
 While the month with the highest number of days with snow falling is typically January, with an average of 0.5 days of snow.
-The record snowfall was recorded in February 2010, when 12.5 inches of snow fell over two days at the Dallas-Fort Worth International airport.
+The record snowfall was recorded in February 2010, when 31.75 centimeters (12.5 inches) of snow fell over two days at the Dallas-Fort Worth International airport.

 Volatile weather

 Tornadoes

 A multiple-vortex tornado outside of Dallas, Texas on April 2, 1957.

 Since Dallas lies at the lower end of the "Tornado Alley", tornadoes have on occasion been a threat to the city.
 Most tornadoes hit the city during the months of April and May.
 Dallas was hit by a powerful tornado on April 2, 1957; the tornado was later rated F3.
 On March 28, 2000, the “Fort Worth Tornado” impacted Dallas's neighbor Fort Worth's downtown, and a tornado in Arlington, Texas also occurred that day damaging some homes.
 Four people died in Fort Worth as a result of the tornado.
 That day was the Metroplex's most damaging tornado outbreak since the 1957 event.
 Another widespread tornado outbreak struck the area in the Dallas tornado outbreak of April 3, 2012, slightly damaging Rangers Ballpark in Arlington and damaging some planes and grounding the others at Dallas/Fort Worth International Airport and Dallas Love Field, heavily damaging an elementary school, and destroying semis in a facility.
 On December 26, 2015, a rare winter tornado outbreak led to the spawning of several tornadoes, including an EF4 tornado near the city of Garland and Rowlett that caused 10 deaths.
 On October 21, 2019, 10 tornadoes touched down in the Dallas-Fort Worth Metroplex, including an EF3 tornado that devastated areas from North Dallas to Richardson.